kelseyhightower/nomad-on-kubernetes/docs/09-nomad-jobs.md

 ### Run the token printer Job

 The `token-printer` Job demonstrates Nomad's native Vault integration.
 The `token-printer` Job specification requests a Vault token attached to the default Vault profile.
 The Nomad agent that accepts and runs the `token-printer` Job will populate a token in a file named `vault_token` under the running Job's secret directory.
-The `token-printer` job will continuously monitor the token file for changes while printing the current value to stderr.
+The `token-printer` Job will continuously monitor the token file for changes while printing the current value to stderr.

 Execute a plan for the `token-printer` Job: